 In reality, we often don’t behave all too differently from the impatient child sitting in front of the marshmallow.
 So what can psychology do to help?
-The reason New Year’s resolutions appear so much easier at the time we conceive of them than we find them in practice is due to a psychological phenomenon known as present-bias.
+The reason our goals appear so much easier at the time we conceive of them than we find them in practice is due to a psychological phenomenon known as present-bias.
 If I ask you if you would like a chocolate bar or an apple right now, you’ll probably plump for the chocolate bar.
 If I ask you which you’d like in a week’s time, you’re far more likely to plump for the apple.

 Now of course, you’re probably all too aware that this is hardly a revelation; the examples are all around us.
 Take, for example, your queue of films to be watched in Netflix, which if you’re like most people, is almost entirely full of “highbrow films gathering dust.”
-They sound irresistable when you’re deciding what to watch in future, but when it comes time to act on your decision, you suddenly feel inclined to binge-watch something a little more immediately rewarding.
+They sound irresistible when you’re deciding what to watch in future, but when it comes time to act on your decision, you suddenly feel inclined to binge-watch something a little more immediately rewarding.

 The difficulty with a technique such as this is, of course, that it requires having the discipline to enforce rules such as this on yourself in the first place.
 Study participants who were simply asked to try to follow the rule only went to the gym 29 percent more frequently than a control group.
 This suggests having a buddy to make you stay true to your word is something worth considering; failing that, it’s worth exploring how technology could help.
 For example if your resolution is something like “not procrastinating online,” apps like StayFocusd allow you to limit the time you spend on certain websites, taking the decision out of your present-bias-influenced hands in the heat of the moment.
 That might sound silly and childish, but the evidence really does seem to suggest that these types of tools can help.

 Another effective way to help ensure you will follow through with something is to simply tell people about what you intend to do.
 That’s according to a meta-analysis of studies investigating this technique, published this month.
 This creates an additional social pressure that drives you to keep your promise to yourself.
 By telling other people where, when, and how you will accomplish something, you make yourself considerably more likely to actually go through with it.
-So all those smug friends of yours that are posting their New Year’s resolutions in their Facebook timelines may actually be onto something!
+So all those smug friends of yours that are posting their #goals in their Facebook timelines may actually be onto something!